Why the psychology of 'train people how to treat you' is actually damaging

 “You either teach people to treat you with dignity and respect, or you don’t.
 This means you are partly responsible for the mistreatment that you get at the hands of someone else.
 You shape others’ behavior when you teach them what they can get away with and what they cannot” – Dr. Phil

-When did this philosophy become a thing?After reading a great article about old-fashioned dating, I’ve been thinking a lot about this sentiment.
+After reading a great article about old-fashioned dating, I’ve been thinking a lot about this sentiment.
 I kind of see the point people are trying to get across when they say “train people how to treat you.”
 But quite frankly, I think it’s a load of bull.
 The more I think about it, the firmer my stance becomes.

 Another example: I went on Tinder last month, and I matched with a cute guy.
 We chatted a bit, had some general small talk, and maybe even flirted a little.
 Then, out of absolutely nowhere, there’s a d*ck pic in my inbox.
 What-how-why?
 I didn’t ask for that.

 You would never hold a murder victim responsible for the behavior of their murderer.
 Murder is wrong, and each individual person is expected to know that and behave accordingly.
 So why is it that we tolerate the “train people how to treat you” sentiment in our relationships?

 Saying “stand up for yourself” is different than saying “train people how to treat you.”
 If the point you want to make is standing up for yourself, then say that.
 If what you mean is “don’t get pushed around,” then find a way to explain that.
 If you intend to say “call people out on their bullsh*t,” then express that.
 But don’t say “train people people how to treat you” because it’s a statement that, once again, absolves others of their responsibility for learning how to treat people appropriately and places the onus onto the people who are being treated poorly.

 There is no “training.”
 Either learn to respect me, or leave.